-The data review was conducted over the geothermal exploration licence EPG 34 located in northwest Queensland.
-Tenement EPG 34 is considered to have a moderate to high potential for EGS and HSA geothermal energy targets.
+The data review was conducted over the geothermal exploration licence EPG 36 located in northwest Queensland.
+Tenement EPG 36 is considered to have high potential for EGS and HSA geothermal energy targets.

-The study review area of EPG 34 situated in a remote area which is proximal to the mining regions of Mt Isa - Cloncurry and Weipa.
+The study review area of EPG 36 is situated in a remote area which is proximal to the mining regions of Mt Isa - Cloncurry and Weipa.
 These are regions where industry and development is heavily centred and the supplement or supply of stable electricity supply would be beneficial to local industry.

-Publically available data is generally sparse across this region of EPG 34.
+Publically available data is generally sparse across this region of EPG36.
 All public reports on the topic have used data from outside of the area and extrapolated that data over the region.

-Only one stratigraphic hole has been drilled to the west of EPG 34.
+Only one stratigraphic hole has been drilled in EPG 32.
 This hole intersected granite at 635m.
 This granite was age dated at 328+/2 Ma., Late Carboniferous.
 There is a distinct lack of surface outcrop with the dominant cover consisting of Pliocene alluvial sediments.
-EPG 34 is considered to be underlain by metamorphic units of Proterozoic to middle Phanerozoic age with minor small intrusive granite plutons.
+A large proportion of EPG 36 is considered to be underlain by a granite batholith of indeterminate age and character.

-Projected depth to basement estimations indicate that there is a deep trough which runs north/northeast from the south of EPG 34 through to the north east corner of EPG 34.
+Projected depth to basement estimations indicate that there is a deep trough which runs through the western edge and north western corner of EPG 36.
 Depth estimates to basement in this trough range from 1400m to >3000m.
 This trough may potentially be an early to middle Phanerozoic basin and offer potential elevated insulating properties.

-Heat flow data is dominated by regional results with an average of 77°C. Drill hole GSQ Normanton 1 had at temperature of 65°C at 713m.
-Interpolation of this data suggests that the temperature at 5km depth could be in the vicinity of 170°C to 200°C. Further work is urgently needed to improve the data and define the temperature and heat flow properties.
+Heat flow data is dominated by regional results with an average of 77° C. Drill hole GSQ Normanton 1 had at temperature of 65° C at 713m.
+Interpolation of this data suggests that the temperature at 5km depth could be in the vicinity of 170° C to 200° C. Further work is urgently needed to improve the data and define the temperature and heat flow properties.
 However the regional indication is promising.